At the Ontario Nurses’ Association (ONA), the privacy of your personal information has always been an important aspect of how we operate.

-- To register members and employees for ONA events
+- To register members and employees for ONA events, education, and programs.

-- To investigate and resolve grievances, Workplace Safety & Insurance Board claims, long-term disability claims, Ontario Labour Relations Board issues and other legal issues, workload and quality patient care issues and professional practice issues
+- To investigate and resolve grievances, Workplace Safety & Insurance Board claims, Long Term Disability claims, Ontario Relations Board issues, health & safety matters, regulatory proceedings, court, and other legal issues or proceedings, workload and quality patient care issues and professional practice issues.

 With whom does ONA share information?